 I edited and arranged this issue for St. Thomas' Episcopal Church.
-I also wrote the two articles at the top of page 5.
+I also wrote the four articles on pages 4–6.

 This was part of the parish's annual report.